Alawites: Alawite State

-When the French began to occupy Syria in 1920, an Alawite State was created in the coastal and mountain country comprising most Alawite villages; the French justified this by citing differences between the "backward" mountain people and the mainstream Sunnis.
-The division also intended to protect the Alawite people from more-powerful majorities, such as the Sunnis.
+When the French began to occupy Syria in 1920, an Alawite State was created in the coastal and mountain country comprising most Alawite villages.
+The division was intended to protect the Alawite people from more powerful majorities, such as the Sunnis.

 The French also created microstates, such as Greater Lebanon for the Maronite Christians and Jabal al-Druze for the Druze.
 Aleppo and Damascus were also separate states.
 Under the Mandate, many Alawite chieftains supported a separate Alawite nation, and tried to convert their autonomy into independence.

-The French Mandate Administration encouraged Alawites to join their military forces, in part to provide a counterweight to the Sunni majority (which was more hostile to their rule).
+The French Mandate Administration encouraged Alawites to join their military forces, in part to provide a counterweight to the Sunni majority, which was more hostile to their rule.
 According to a 1935 letter by the French minister of war, the French considered the Alawites and the Druze the only "warlike races" in the Mandate territories.
-Between 1926 and 1939, the Alawites and other minority groups provided the majority of the locally recruited component of the Army of the Levant - the designation given to the French military forces garrisoning Syria and the Lebanon.
+Between 1926 and 1939, the Alawites and other minority groups provided the majority of the locally recruited component of the Army of the Levant—the designation given to the French military forces garrisoning Syria and the Lebanon.

 The region was home to a mostly-rural, heterogeneous population.
-The landowning families and 80 percent of the population of the port city of Latakia were Sunni Muslim; however, in rural areas 62 percent of the population were Alawite peasants.
-According to some researchers, there was considerable Alawite separatist sentiment in the region, their evidence is a 1936 letter signed by 80 Alawi leaders addressed to the French Prime Minister which said that the "Alawite people rejected attachment to Syria and wished to stay under French protection".
+The landowning families and 80 percent of the population of the port city of Latakia were Sunni Muslims; however, in rural areas 62 percent of the population were Alawite.
+According to some researchers, there was considerable Alawite separatist sentiment in the region, their evidence is a 1936 letter signed by 80 Alawi leaders addressed to the French Prime Minister which said that the "Alawite people rejected attachment to Syria and wished to stay under French protection."
 Among the signatories was Sulayman Ali al-Assad, father of Hafez al-Assad.
-However, according to associate professor Stefan Winter, this letter is a forgery.
+However, according to Associate Professor Stefan Winter, this letter is a forgery.
 Even during this time of increased Alawite rights, the situation was still so bad for the group that many women had to leave their homes to work for urban Sunnis.